Top 7 Enterprise App Development Platforms For Teams in 2026

 How I tested these enterprise AI app generation platforms

-I tested each platform by building a simple app and compared the results and the platform’s features against the needs of enterprise teams.
+I tested each platform by building a simple app and comparing the results and the platform’s features against the needs of enterprise teams.

 To test the platforms, I signed up for the free plan on each tool and attempted to build a simple CRUD app using each one.
 I kept notes on how easy it was to use and any friction points.
 I also reviewed official documentation, browsed app forums, and compared insights with third-party reviews.